-We collect your information when you contact us via one of our online contact forms (or provide information in one of our occasion centers), for example, when you send us questions, suggestions, compliments or complaints, or when you request a quote for our Services.
+We collect your information when you contact us via one of our online contact forms (or provide information to one of our suppliers), for example, when you send us questions, suggestions, compliments or complaints, or when you request a quote for our Services.
 We can contact you relating to a (potential) purchase of a vehicle.
 This processing is required for the performance of the agreement that you have with us or with your consent where this is required.

 Which personal information do we process for this purpose?